the-coded/codex-ai/pkg/changelog/prompt.md

    - Reference CVEs for security issues using [CVE-YYYY-XXXXX] format

 6. Add contributor acknowledgements section recognizing both backend and frontend developers

+Version/Date Format:
+- If commit message contains TAG_VERSION: Use [TAG_VERSION] - YYYY-MM-DD
+- If no TAG_VERSION present: Use [YYYY-MM-DD]
 </instructions>

 <examples>